Benchmarking the optimization optical machines with the planted solutions: Toy model for the complex landscape and dynamical equations

 There are many well-known mathematical extensions of the QUBO problem, such as HOBO (Higher-Order polynomial Binary optimization) \cite{stroev2021discrete,chermoshentsev2021polynomial}, QUBO with the additional magnetic field term \cite{kadanoff2000statistical}, or additional constraints on the space of potential solutions (that dramatically change the utility of various methods and heuristics) and complex QUBO analogues such as minimization of the XY model (easily accessible by many optical systems) \cite{BerloffNatMat2017,nir2018}.
-Although every problem can be converted into QUBO by straightforward discretization, one has to pay a significant price with the overhead produced by the number of spin variables that can reach large numbers.
+Although every problem can be converted into QUBO by straightforward discretization (to be more precise to HOBO and only then to QUBO with the additional auxilary variable, although with the change of the solution space), one has to pay a significant price with the overhead produced by the number of spin variables that can reach large numbers.
 One more benefit of the QUBO is its ability to be identified as a component within an alternative problem context or structure, which can make the special-purpose hardware helpful in this context, for example \cite{wilson2021machine}.

 Characterizing random energy landscapes is a longstanding topic in many fields \cite{ros2022high,wolynes2001landscapes,austin2012free,krugman1994complex,goldstein1969viscous}.
 However, we are not only interested in the correlated problem instance (in comparison with the majority of the uncorrelated ones) but also in tracking the individual behaviour of various outcomes and their precise characterization.
 Our model is based on Hebb's rule \cite{hebb2005organization}, which originally was introduced to describe the influence of neuronal activities on the connection between neurons, i.e. to characterize the synaptic plasticity.
-One of its popular formulations defines the coupling coefficients in Eq.~(\ref{qubo}) as:
+One of its popular formulations defines the coupling coefficients in Eq.~(\ref{ising}) as: